Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli.md

 If you are a member of multiple Amplify organizations, you may have to choose an organization.

-#### Headless mode authentication with service account
+#### Headless mode authentication with Service Account

-For the headless mode, it is required to have a platform service account as well as a regular administrator account.
+You must have a platform service account and a regular administrator account for the headless mode.
 The permissions of the service account will be overridden by the permission of the administrator account.

 ```shell
 # command syntax: Log into a service account with platform tooling credentials: